NoGriphy/Quadruple-Robot-Dog-Open-sourced-/README.md

 <p align="center">
   <img src="RD_Image_References/Robot_Dog_Leg.jpg" width="450">
   <br>
-  <em>This was my "estimation" design.
+  <em>This was my "estimated" design.
 I optimized the dimensions, fixed the appearances, and decreased the total mass of the leg in the new design</em>
   <br>
 </p>